monarc-project/stats-service/docs/installation.rst

     [Install]
     WantedBy=multi-user.target

-After adding this file to your system, you can start the service with these commands:
+You may need to adjust it a bit (for example if you want to use Gunicorn).
+After adding this file to your system, you can start the new systemd service with these commands:

 .. code-block:: bash